Vidhi-Sejpal/Bank-Management-System/README.md

    * Add receiver name from the list to whom you want to transfer the money
    * Add your account number
    * Add the amount to be transferred
-   * Click on the Transfer Money Button
+   * Click on the Transfer Money Button<br>
-  An alert will be noftifed as ##### "Transfer Successfull!!" once the money is credited
+  An alert will be noftifed as <b>"Transfer Successfull!!"</b> once the money is credited